i Types of disputes raising issues of bribery and corruption

 These developments have not failed to have an impact on international arbitration.
 During recent years, there has been a sharp increase in the number of cases in which international arbitral tribunals have had to rule on issues of bribery and corruption in the context of contractual disputes.
 Two main scenarios can be distinguished in this regard.3

-Firstly, arbitral tribunals have had to deal with disputes arising from contracts allegedly procured by bribery.
-Such allegations are often raised by states, state-owned entities and sometimes also private entities, after large investment projects conducted in collaboration with foreign investors have come under public scrutiny.
+First, arbitral tribunals have to deal with disputes arising from contracts allegedly procured by bribery.
+Such allegations are often raised by states, state-owned entities and sometimes also private entities, after large investment projects conducted in collaboration with foreign investors have come under scrutiny for compliance issues.
 Quite frequently, these issues arise after or in connection with a government change in the host state, with the new government taking a critical view of public spending and projects initiated by its predecessors.
-These cases raise questions regarding the status and unwinding of contracts induced by bribery are generally deemed illegal or at least challengeable under the applicable law, with their unwinding raising complex issues under contract and unjust enrichment law rules, particularly if projects have already been partially completed.4 However, to the extent that these issues arise in an investor–state setting, arbitration proceedings often focus on a preliminary issue, namely on the ability of the investor to challenge measures which the host state may have adopted in reaction to the (alleged) discovery of illegal conduct.
-Investors today increasingly face the objection that their claims should already be dismissed at the jurisdiction or admissibility state on the basis that the applicable bilateral investment treaties do not afford protection to investments which were obtained through improper means.5
+These cases raise questions regarding the status and unwinding of contracts induced by bribery, which are particularly tricky when projects have already been partially completed.4 However, to the extent that these issues arise in an investor–state setting, arbitration proceedings often focus on a preliminary issue, namely on the ability of an investor to challenge measures that the host state may have adopted in reaction to the (alleged) discovery of illegal conduct.
+Investors in fact increasingly face the objection that their claims should already be dismissed at the jurisdiction or admissibility stage on the basis that the applicable bilateral investment treaties do not afford protection to investments that were obtained through improper means.5

 The second category of cases concerns the relationship between companies and intermediaries retained to solicit business, particularly in emerging markets.
 In many countries, foreign companies wishing to do business depend on door-openers or lobbyists familiar with the expectations and decision-making processes of prospective customers.
-While the use of such lobbyists is generally permissible, it is a fact that intermediaries sometimes engage in illegal conduct to win business for their client, for example, by complying with payment requests of public officials which their client itself does not want to satisfy.
+While the use of such lobbyists is generally permissible, it is a fact that intermediaries sometimes engage in illegal conduct to win business for their client, for example, by complying with payment requests of state officials or other people in power.
 Contracts with intermediaries, therefore, can raise questions regarding the legitimacy of services rendered and of remunerations promised.
 In recent years, this has become a recurring issue in commercial arbitration cases, not least because companies often subject all payments to third parties to increased scrutiny when they come under investigation for potentially improper business conduct.
 Such a step, in turn, may trigger payment claims from intermediaries, who in many cases can point to written contracts creating at least an appearance of legitimacy.

-Over the past years, international arbitral tribunals have developed a heightened awareness for issues of bribery and corruption, demonstrating a clear willingness to look behind appearances created in order to identify criminal conduct and determine its potential relevance for the claims pending in arbitration (see Section II).
+Over the past few years, international arbitral tribunals have developed a heightened awareness for issues of bribery and corruption, demonstrating a clear willingness to look behind appearances created to identify criminal conduct and determine its potential relevance for claims pending in arbitration (see Section II).
 Nevertheless, arbitral tribunals battle with a number of factual and legal challenges when dealing with such cases.
 One of the key questions is how and when allegations of bribery are actually introduced into the proceedings, and to what extent they can be proven.
 In this regard, the dynamics somewhat vary between investment arbitration and commercial cases.

 In investment cases, allegations of bribery are generally raised as a defence by a host state accused of unfair treatment by a foreign investor.
-Such cases often come up after a former government has been ousted, with the successors taking a more critical view of large infrastructure projects.
-In such circumstances, the host state is generally keen to collect and present evidence pointing to the existence of improper conduct occurring in the tender process or negotiations may make it necessary in the eyes of the new government to exit onerous contracts with foreign companies – even if such contracts may already have been (partially) performed.
+Such cases often come up after a former government has been ousted, with the successors taking a more critical view of large infrastructure projects commissioned by the previous government.
+For example, evidence of improper conduct occurring in the tender process or negotiations may make it necessary in the eyes of the new government to exit onerous contracts with foreign companies – even if such contracts may already have been (partially) performed.

 In commercial cases, the set-up typically is somewhat different.
 Most cases concern payment claims by intermediaries.
-Often, such claims are raised after the company which retained the intermediary stopped payments to intermediaries because doubts regarding their legitimacy have arisen, or an investigation into the company's dealings with third parties has been opened.
+Often, such claims are raised after the company that retained the intermediary stopped payments, for example because doubts regarding their legitimacy have arisen, or an investigation into the company's dealings with third parties has been opened.
 In other cases, the intermediary may be demanding amounts in excess of what the company believes to be due.
 Either way, the intermediary claiming for payment will not want to suggest that the services rendered included the exercise of improper influence, let alone the payment of bribes, as this would defeat the basis for the payment claim.
 Likewise, the company sued will generally be reluctant to invoke bribery as a defence, knowing that such allegations will likely lead to inquiries into its own responsibility, and into that of individuals acting on its behalf.
 Therefore, very often, both sides avoid expressly addressing the issue and instead try to justify their position on other grounds.
 Typically, issues of bribery and corruption are then only raised in setting-aside or enforcement proceedings after other arguments have failed, or after new facts have come to light through other channels, for example, through a parallel criminal investigation.

-This then raises the question of whether defences based on allegations of bribery are still admissible at this stage, and what standards of review courts should apply in this regard at the setting-aside or enforcement stage.
-As demonstrated below, the response to this question varies between jurisdictions, with some courts having begun to promote an enhanced judicial control in recent years (see Section III below).
+This then raises the question of when defences based on allegations of bribery are admissible until, and what standards of review courts should apply in this regard at the setting-aside or enforcement stage.
+As demonstrated below, the response to this question varies between jurisdictions, with some courts having begun to promote enhanced judicial control in recent years (see Section III).

 i Exercise and scope of jurisdiction

 Arbitration is based on consent.
-It is only by virtue of an agreement between the parties to the dispute that an arbitral tribunal can claim jurisdiction for a specific matter in lieu of state courts.
-This agreement determines the subject matter and scope of the arbitration, and the arbitrators essentially act as service providers to the parties.
-This, therefore, raises the question of whether arbitrators may be overstepping their mandate when reviewing and ruling on issues of bribery or other criminal conduct in the context of contractual claims.
-However, in practice, such challenges are very unlikely to succeed.
+It is only by virtue of the parties' agreement that an arbitral tribunal can claim jurisdiction for a specific matter in lieu of the state courts.
+The parties' agreement determines the subject matter and scope of the arbitration, with the arbitrators essentially acting as service providers to the parties.
+Consequently, the question may be asked as to whether arbitrators risk overstepping their mandate when reviewing and ruling on issues of bribery or other criminal conduct in the context of contractual claims.
+In practice, the answer will generally be negative.

-Contrary to what was suggested by Judge Gunnar Lagergren in a much noted case from the 1960s,6 it is generally accepted today that arbitral tribunals have jurisdiction to review and rule on allegations of bribery if they are relevant to the outcome of the case.
-The fact that this may require the arbitral tribunal to apply or consider mandatory provisions of foreign or domestic law, including criminal law rules, is no obstacle to the exercise of jurisdiction.7 As a matter of principle, it is, furthermore, clearly established that an arbitral tribunal cannot decline jurisdiction over a case on the sole basis that the underlying contract may have illegal content.
-Under the widely recognized theory of separability, arbitration clauses are deemed to have a separate legal existence from the contract in which they are contained (see Article 178 Paragraph 3 Swiss Private International Law Act (PILA); Section 7 English Arbitration Act of 1996 (the 1996 Act).
-Consequently, as recently confirmed in an English decision concerning an unsuccessful challenge against an award confirming one party’s right to terminate contracts on the basis of suspected bribery,8 arbitrators do not lose their jurisdictional powers simply because the contract containing the arbitration clause is alleged to be unenforceable or voidable as a result of illegal conduct.
-Rather, this question is typically analysed at the merit stage only, whereas the arbitral tribunal in principle nevertheless retains its power to deal with the case and review the claims.
+Contrary to what was suggested by Judge Gunnar Lagergren in a much-noted case from the 1960s,6 it is generally accepted today that arbitral tribunals have jurisdiction to review and rule on allegations of bribery if they are relevant to the outcome of the case.
+The fact that this may require the arbitral tribunal to apply or consider mandatory provisions of foreign or domestic law, including criminal law rules, is no obstacle to the exercise of jurisdiction.7 As a matter of principle, it is furthermore clearly established that an arbitral tribunal cannot decline jurisdiction over a case on the sole basis that the underlying contract may have an illegal content.
+Under the widely recognised theory of separability, arbitration clauses are deemed to have a separate legal existence from the contract in which they are contained (see Article 178 Paragraph 3 Swiss Private International Law Act (PILA); Section 7 English Arbitration Act of 199 (1996 Act)).
+Consequently, arbitrators do not lose their jurisdictional powers simply because the contract containing the arbitration clause is alleged to be unenforceable or voidable as a result of illegal conduct.
+8 Rather, this question is typically analysed at the merit stage only.

-While the principle of separability is also known and accepted in investment arbitration, arbitral tribunals have in several recent cases declined to render a decision on the merits when the underlying foreign investment was allegedly obtained through bribery or fraud, holding that such an investment does not meet the legality requirement frequently foreseen in investment treaties.9 According to this approach, only investments made in conformity with the legal rules of the host country are entitled to treaty protection.
-Whether this conclusion is reached on the basis of a separate admissibility test or on jurisdictional grounds is not always entirely clear,10 but in any case, the practical consequence is that claims by investors wishing to invoke substantive protection standards, such as the fair and equitable treatment standard or the protection from unjustified expropriations, may be dismissed even at a preliminary stage, without review of the merits of the case.
-This far-reaching consequence has rightly been criticised for imposing a disproportionately harsh sanction on investors alleged of having engaged in bribery, and for failing to take into account the potential responsibility of the host state for the conduct of its current or former representatives.11 Particularly in light of these broader implications, it is important to understand the standards which arbitral tribunals use for assessing allegations of bribery and other criminal conduct in the course of the proceedings.
+While the principle of separability is also known and accepted in investment arbitration, arbitral tribunals have in several recent investment cases declined to render a decision on the merits when the underlying foreign investment was allegedly obtained through bribery or fraud, holding that such an investment does not meet the legality requirement frequently foreseen in investment treaties.9 According to this approach, only investments made in conformity with the legal rules of the host country are entitled to treaty protection.
+While this conclusion is sometimes reached on the basis of a separate admissibility test and sometimes on jurisdictional grounds,10 the practical consequence is that claims by investors wishing to invoke substantive protection standards, such as the fair and equitable treatment standard or the protection from unjustified expropriations, may be dismissed even at a preliminary stage, without review of the merits of the case.
+This far-reaching consequence has been criticised for imposing a disproportionately harsh sanction on investors alleged to have engaged in bribery, and for failing to take into account the potential responsibility of the host state for the conduct of its current or former representatives.11

 ii Power of arbitral tribunals to raise and investigate bribery